-Join us at the 2017 Youth Rally for the Planet Promo Video Schedule of Events What will the day look like?
-9:00am-10:00am – Drop-Off Busses drop students off on the green of the Vermont College of Fine Arts.
-There will be a number of activities for students to engage in, such as making signs for the march, face painting, and participating in the Maple Mosaic and Youth Voices art projects.
+Join us at the 2018 Youth Rally for the Planet Climate Justice Thursday, April 12th, 2018 Video Invitation Schedule of Events (subject to minor changes) What will the day look like?
+8:30am-10:00am – Drop-Off, Staging, and Activities Busses drop students off at Montpelier High School.
+There will be a number of activities for students to engage in, such as making signs for the march, face painting, learning more about climate-related legislation, and participating in various art projects.
 10:00am – 10:30am – March!
 Vermont youth and their allies will march in a parade to the Statehouse lawn.
-10:15am – 11:30am – Youth Speak Out!
-Listen to young musical performers and speakers share their thoughts on climate change.
-11:30am – 12:30pm – Informal Lobbying, Lunch, and Tabling Student lobbyist from each school will have the opportunity to visit informational booths to learn more about climate-related legislation currently under consideration at […]
+10:30am – 11:15am – Youth Speak Out!
+Listen to young performers and speakers share their thoughts on climate change and hear the Youth Lobby’s legislative demands.
+11:15am – 12:00pm – Tabling, Lobbying Prep, Activities, and Lunch Students will have the opportunity to visit informational booths to learn more about climate-related legislation currently under consideration at […]